 Teams & Team-Specific Collaboration

 Fundamental to the “middle school” model to which Union Middle School adheres is the importance of positive student-adult relationships.
 As such, we believe that students learn best when the adults that serve them share the same students, communicate regularly about student needs, provide an interdisciplinary approach to learning and create a sense of community within the group.
 To achieve this goal, each grade is divided up into two interdisciplinary teams.
 Teams include at least one ELA, math, science, and social studies teacher as well as elective and PE specialists.
-Members of the teams collaborate each week on Wednesdays during the late start collaboration.
-They are led by a team leader who facilitates the conversation.
+Members of the teams collaborate each week on Wednesdays during the early dismissal collaboration.

 Departments & Subject-Specific Collaboration

 In addition to the collaboration that occurs about kids and their needs, Union staff collaborates in subject-specific groups across grade-levels and within grade levels.
 Teachers use department collaboration time to revise the curriculum maps, discuss material and instruction, analyze data, lesson plan, and share best practices.
-Department collaboration is led by each department’s liaison to the school’s Curriculum Committee.
-Collaboration occurs after school, during common prep periods, release days, and periodically during late start collaboration.
-The academic departments and their links are listed in the left margin of this website.
-Feel free to click on each link to learn more about our departments.
+Collaboration occurs after school, during common prep periods, release days, and periodically during early dismissal collaboration.

 In 7th and 8th grade, most students at Union Middle School are enrolled in one of each of the following year-long courses each year: English Language Arts, Social Studies, Mathematics, Science and PE.
 These courses are all taught by highly-qualified teachers holding a single subject credential in their respective area.
 Most students are also given the opportunity to select one year-long or two semester-long electives.
 To find out more about Union’s elective offerings, click on the “Electives” link in the left margin.